 Course#:

 Name of Course:

 Instructor Name:

 Teaching Assistant Name:

 Duties of the Teaching Assistant:

-We are in agreement to the responsibilities as no ted above.
+We are in agreement to the responsibilities as r noted above.

-Instructor Signature:
+Instructor Signature: Date:

-Date:

-Student Signature: Date:
+Student Signature:

-At the end of the semester, the instructor should sign this form to note the duties of the teaching assistant were properly carried out, and then return the form to Lauren Rodgers in MD Hall 204.
+At the end of the semester, the instructor should

+duties of the teaching assistant were properly of the form to Lauren Rodgers in MD Hall 204. •

+carried out, and then return